wbonicki/Ebay_sentiment_analysis/README.md

 ![alt text](https://raw.githubusercontent.com/wbonicki/Ebay_sentiment_analysis/master/screeny/search_results.jpg)

-When a product with reviews is found the scrip downloads all the ratings and reviews and puts them in pandas dataframe.
+When a product with reviews is found the scrip downloads all the ratings and reviews and puts them in pandas dataframe. __If a review is very long (_read full review_ option) the script does not download all content__

 ![alt text](https://raw.githubusercontent.com/wbonicki/Ebay_sentiment_analysis/master/screeny/search_results2.jpg)